 Saying No and Being Positive

 People often feel bad when they say “No”.
-This is odd, when we were very small most of us took a delight in saying it loudly, positively and to suit our own convenience.
+This behaviour is odd.
+When we were tiny, most of us took delight in saying it loudly, positively, and to suit our convenience.
 Just observe a small child in a supermarket who wants to be somewhere else.
-He or she is rarely quietly accepting.
-Even violence or the threat of violence will not suppress the protest completely.
+They are rarely quietly accepting.
+Even violence or the threat of violence will not completely suppress the protest.

 What happened to us?

-All children have to conform to some extent to the society that they are born into.
+All children must conform to some extent to the society in which they are born.
 There is relentless pressure from the earliest age to “Be Good”.
-Being good means not disturbing the people around us, particularly our parents, and therefore to some extent giving up on ourselves.
-We had to be quiet when we wanted to be noisy and sleep when we want to learn.
+Being good means not disturbing the people around us, particularly our parents, and therefore, to some extent, giving up on ourselves.
+We had to be quiet when we wanted to be noisy and sleep when we wanted to learn.

-Threats, violence or the withdrawal of love are often used to enforce “good” patterns of behaviour.
-Manipulation and bribery are also used.
-We were dependent on our parents so eventually decided to cave in to survive.
+Threats, violence or the withdrawal of love enforce “good” patterns of behaviour.
+Manipulation and bribery are common.
+We were dependent on our parents, so we eventually caved in to survive.

 How does that affect the present?

-If we have been coerced into conforming enough, we come to believe that we cannot have what we want and that we do not deserve it anyway.
-Thus it becomes difficult to ask for what we want and difficult to put what we want ahead of what someone else wants.
+If people coerce us into conforming enough, we come to believe that we cannot have what we want and that we do not deserve it.
+Thus, it becomes challenging to ask for what we need and difficult to prioritise this over the needs of others.
 We cannot say “No”.
-In extremes, this can lead to timidity, dependency and masochism.
+In extreme cases, this can lead to timidity, dependency, and masochism.
 Sometimes, people steel themselves to say “No” but then feel guilty about it.
 If you cannot say “No!” positively and cheerfully, it’s difficult to say “Yes” (for yourself) either.

 What can we do about it?

 It can be as rational to say “Yes” as to say “No”.
-The right answer depends on the circumstances.
-The goal of development work is to increase people’s flexibility so they can choose for themselves what to do.
+Your answer depends on the circumstances.
+The goal of development work is to increase people’s flexibility, enabling them to make informed choices about their actions.
 Painful emotion holds rigid patterns of behaviour in place.
 Change takes place when you express your feelings to another person who listens intently.
-It also follows when you do something positive that contradicts rigid behaviour.
+It also follows that when you do something positive that contradicts rigid behaviour.

 How does this work in practice?

 People are more able to try out difficult things when there is a lot of support and the activity is relatively light-hearted.
-Then they feel more relaxed it is not such a big issue.
-Let us suppose the client wants to say “No” to a last-minute request from the boss to work late and miss his/her daughter’s birthday tea.
-You would help the client explore his feelings about the situation and the feelings of the other people involved.
-Then encourage him to say what he would really like to say to the boss if s(he) was not being polite!
-This will help to express the feelings of anger, frustration, sadness and fear.
-Then ask him to decide what he will say to the boss in practice and coach him through this.
-When the client says “I have decided that I will not work late on that day” in a confident tone of voice, he strengthens his will.
+Then they feel more relaxed.
+Let us suppose someone wants to say “No” to a last-minute request from the boss to work late and miss their daughter’s birthday tea.
+You would help the person explore their feelings about the situation and the feelings of the other people involved.
+Then, encourage them to say what they need forcefully.
+This activity will help them express feelings of anger, frustration, sadness, and fear.
+When someone says “I have decided that I will not work late on that day” in a confident tone of voice, they strengthen their will.
+Then ask him to decide what he will say to the boss in practice, and coach him through this.

 Yes, it is.
-As young people, we had many abilities which would be valuable for us, and our organisations, to have now.
-These abilities have been largely lost through the blind and unthinking working of our society.
-Supportive counselling and coaching can help us recover them too.
+As young people, we had many abilities which would be valuable for us and our organisations to have now.
+These abilities have been weakened due to the blind and unthinking operation of our society.
+Supportive counselling and coaching can help us recover them.

 The resources of childhood